 Texas Public Libraries Annual Report Information

-Forms are available in Microsoft Word or PDF format.
+Forms are available in PDF format.
 PDF requires a free Adobe Acrobat Reader.

 A free viewer for Excel is available here, if needed.